What Defines High Blood Pressure?

 You can help keep your blood pressure in a healthy range naturally by adopting certain lifestyle habits.
 Some of the most beneficial ways to help prevent or lower high blood pressure include:

 The foods you eat have a direct impact on your blood pressure.
-Here are some evidence-based dietary guidelines that have been shown to combat hypertension:
+Research shows that certain foods can naturally lower your blood pressure such as…

-• Eat more fish, nuts, and legumes (such as beans).
+• Fish, nuts, and legumes (such as beans).

 • Turn to vegetables and fruits instead of sugary or salty snacks.